zedrdave/advent_of_code/README.md

 ## 10

+Grid/pathfinder problems are clearly my blind spot (don't encounter many of these in real life work).

+First time I had to leave halfway through (after a laborious silver star) to go to work.
+After a bit of fresh air, some coffee and time to think, it turned out the solution was fairly simple (GCD for the win).
+Highlight of that day: realising I literally do not remember even the most basic trig, and taking 5 mins to convert negative angles to positive.

+## 11

 Mostly an opportunity for some code cleanup:
 * Moved Intcode's `VM` to its own module (now requires running with `python3 -m`.
 See above).
 * Packed a few useful functions into a `utils` module